Skip to content

 Features

 • The core part as a UI framework of Castella is written in only Python.
-It's not a wrapper for existing something (including DOM API) written in other programing languages.
+It's not a wrapper for existing something written in other programing languages. "pure Python cross-platform UI framework" specifies things like the above.

-• Castella allows human to define UI declaratively in Python.
+• Castella allows pythonista to define UI declaratively in Python.

 • Castella provides hot-reloading or hot-restarting on development.